 Tourist-relevant stations:

-- Syntagma — Parliament, Plaka, central hub
+- Syntagma — Parliament, Plaka, the central hub of everything

-- Akropoli — Acropolis, Acropolis Museum, Koukaki
+- Akropoli — Acropolis, Acropolis Museum, Koukaki neighborhood

-- Syngrou-Fix — Koukaki neighborhood
+- Syngrou-Fix — Koukaki (alternative stop if you’re staying there)

 Line 3 (Blue) — Airport to Aghia Marina#

-The airport connector, also serving central Athens.
+The airport connector and also serves central Athens.

 Tourist-relevant stations:

-- Airport — Athens International Airport
+- Airport — Athens International Airport (40 min from center)

-- Syntagma — Central interchange
+- Syntagma — Central interchange, connects to Line 2

-- Monastiraki — Markets, Ancient Agora
+- Monastiraki — Markets, Ancient Agora, connects to Line 1

 - Kerameikos — Gazi nightlife area